-Non- -Technical Summary

-1. Introduction 1

-ground

-Screening for the Ilminster Neighbourhood Plan

-explained

-Struct ture of this SEA Environmental Report 3

-2. Local Plan context and vision for the Ilminster Neighbourhood Plan.
-4

-Local Plan context for the Neighbourhood Plan 4

-and aims for the Neighbourhood Plan

-3. What is the scope for the SEA?
-7

-SEA S Scoping Report 7

-Sustainability Issues

-, Framework

-4. What has plan making / SEA involved up to this point?
-15

-Overv view of plan making / SEA work undertaken since 2017 15

-ng numbers to deliver through the Neighbourhood Plan

-Asses ssment of reasonable alternatives for site allocations 15

-site assessment findings

-Curre nt approach in the Neighbourhood Plan and the development of Neighbourhood Plan polici es 62

-5. What are the appraisal findings at this current stage?
-63

-Introd uction 63

-Appro each to this appraisal 63

-Biodiv versity and Geodiversity 63

-te Change

-scape

-ic Environment

-Soil and Water Resources

-• ation and Community

-n and Wellbeing

-portationusions at this current stage

-6. What are the next steps?
-65

-Appe endix A Context Review and Baseline 66
+Non -Technical Summary •••• 1.
+Introduction 1 SEA S ground Screening for the Ilminster Neighbourhood Plan explained ture of this SEA Environmental Report 2 2 2.
+Local Plan context and vision for the Ilminster Neighbourhood Plan 4 Plan context for the Neighbourhood Plan 3.
+What is the scope for the SEA?
+7 Key S Scoping Report Sustainability Issues Framework 8 4.
+What has plan making / SEA involved up to this point?
+15 Housi Asses SEA s Curre view of plan making / SEA work undertaken since 2017 ng numbers to deliver through the Neighbourhood Plan ssment of reasonable alternatives for site allocations site assessment findings nt version of the Neighbourhood Plan opment of the INP policies .
+15 .
+15 .
+23 .
+62 5.
+What are the appraisal findings at this current stage?
+64 Biodiv Clima Lands Histor Land, Popul Healtl Trans pach to this appraisal versity and Geodiversity .
+64 .
+66 .
+67 .
+69 .
+71 .
+72 .
+73 .
+74 6.
+What are the next steps?
+76 Арре endix A Context Review and Baseline 77